• Skip to primary navigation

 4. BONUS: chocolate chip cookies.
 Instead of graham crackers, top a delicious chocolate chip cookie with your mallow and fruit.

-Want to get more single serving recipes delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want to get more single serving recipes and instructions like how to make s'mores in the oven delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.